raspberrypilearning/KS1StorytellingTraining_Session2_Part1_GBICi1b/en/step_1.md

-## Part 1: Introduction to KS1 Storytelling resources
+## Part 1: KS1 Storytelling Training - Getting started
 Part 1 introduces you to the online Storytelling resources through links, video and tasks.
 There are two tasks in Part 1.

 ## Accessing the Storytelling resources